Gift From The Sea

-A few days ago, I picked up a book which I hadn’t looked at in 25 years: Anne Morrow Lindbergh’s “Gift from the Sea”.
+A few days ago, I picked up a book I hadn’t looked at in 25 years: Anne Morrow Lindbergh’s “Gift from the Sea.”
 She was an American author, a famous aviator and wife to fellow aviator Charles Lindbergh.
 Sixty years after she published this book, it still holds beautiful truths and insights to contemplate.
 In her book, she takes a different seashell for each chapter as a metaphor, reflecting on the lives of Americans, particularly American women, in the mid-twentieth century.
 She shares her insights on youth and age; love and marriage; peace, solitude and contentment.

 The nature of life is change; transformation is a natural part of the process of life.
 Like everything in life, a relationship also changes; it becomes more complicated through contact with the outside world.
 Somehow we often mistakenly feel that not being able to maintain the original pattern of the relationship is a failure or tragedy.
-We hear from others that the honeymoon period won’t last and we find disappointment in that realization.
-Yet, spring won’t last forever either.
-It will be followed by the summer, and then the fall and finally the winter.
+We hear from others that the honeymoon period won’t last, and we find disappointment in that realization.
+Yet, spring won’t last forever, either.
+It will be followed by the summer, then the fall and finally the winter.

 This applies to love relationships as well as other relationships.
 Women “refind in a limited form with each new child, something resembling, at least in its absorption, the early pure relationship.
 In the sheltered simplicity of the first days after a baby is born, one sees again the magical closed circle, the miraculous sense of two people existing only for each other.”
-As the child grows up this brief interlude is over and the relationship between parent and child changes continuously.
+As the child grows up, this brief interlude is over, and the relationship between parent and child changes continuously.

 With our primary love relationship, we also need to go with the flow of the seasons and do our relationship work.
-Otherwise “with each partner hungry for different reasons and each misunderstanding the other’s needs, it is easy to fall apart or into late love affairs.
+Otherwise, “with each partner hungry for different reasons and each misunderstanding the other’s needs, it is easy to fall apart or into late love affairs.
 The temptation is to blame the situation on the other person and to accept the easy solution that a new and more understanding partner will solve everything.
 But neither woman nor man are likely to be fed by another relationship which seems easier because it is in an earlier stage.”
-Instead we need to remember that the original essence of the relationship, so perfectly symbolized by the double sunrise seashell, is merely buried under layers of living our daily lives.
+Instead, we need to remember that the original essence of the relationship, so perfectly symbolized by the double sunrise seashell, is merely buried under layers of living our daily lives.

 Morrow Lindbergh writes, “One way of rediscovering the double-sunrise is to duplicate some of its circumstances.”
 She suggests finding time alone with your partner to go on vacation or be alone at home.
 We can always circle back to an earlier phase by reconnecting with what we loved about each other at the beginning, even if it might just be an interlude of being like that double sunrise seashell again for a while.

 “One learns to accept the fact that no permanent return is possible to an old form of relationship; and, more deeply still, that there is no holding of a relationship to a single form.
-This is not tragedy but part of the ever-recurrent miracle of life and growth.
-All living relationships are in process of change, of expansion, and must perpetually be building themselves new forms.”
+This is not a tragedy but part of the ever-recurrent miracle of life and growth.
+All living relationships are in the process of change, of expansion, and must perpetually be building themselves new forms.”

 In my first marriage, I didn’t make time to re-discover the double sunrise seashell.
-Once we became parents everything revolved around our respective roles as mother and father, as caregivers and providers for our children.
+Once we became parents, everything revolved around our respective roles as mother and father, as caregivers and providers for our children.
 I have learned to make time for my partner and to make sure I also spend time with each child alone, just as much as we all spend time together.
-My daughters and I make time at least once a month to spend an entire day together, go on a little trip to a place we like, or to enjoy what we all feel passionate about, which in our case happens to be theatre.
+My daughters and I make time at least once a month to spend an entire day together, go on a little trip to a place we like, or enjoy what we all feel passionate about, which in our case happens to be theatre.

 I invite you to make time to maintain your relationships and keep the double sunrise seashell alive.
 Allow yourself to love freely, without expectations.
 Dance through life and within your relationships.
-Give yourself permission to embrace change and to grow with it.
+Give yourself permission to embrace change and grow with it.